Post includes affliate links, read here how these work.

 2. Declutter Frugally

 All sorts of stuff: clothes, toys, books, gadgets, memories, paperwork.
-You name it we’ve got it.
+You name it we’ve got it but lots of our clutter are consumables that we buy just to chuck away after a single use.

 We start small with a few frugal changes:

 Sounds corny?
 Maybe.
-But I tell you what.
+But I tell you what, it works!!!

 3. Go Zero Waste Frugally